 Similarly, you need to set up a data connection, the “land” on which your dashboard is built.
 Considerations might include:

 The land is the canvas upon which you start your project.
 For proper construction, the land must be leveled.
 Similarly, your data must be standardized before you can hope to extract any insight.
 It is important to not rush into using your first or most readily available data set.
 Carefully consider restrictions on your dataset to have the most efficient data setup.
 Chances are you don’t want to start construction only to realize your land is sinking!

 Now that you’re happy with the land, it’s time to start the foundation.
 Without a strong foundation, you might find yourself never finishing construction!

 One common example is field name mismatches from combining multiple data sources.
 It is quite common that the same field will be named in more than one way (or one may be capitalized, spaced differently, etc.).

 The solution?
 Use field mapping to help clean data quickly and efficiently.
 In my experience, good field mapping can make time spent on data prep and cleanup over five times faster.

 Now that you have clean data, you’re off to creating your beautiful viz!

 This part has been greatly simplified for BI tool users in the past couple years.
-Understand the difference between a dimension and a measure, difference between discrete and continuous data sound simple yet very essential.
+Understanding the difference between a dimension and a measure, difference between discrete and continuous data sounds simple, yet it isvery essential.
 A typical example is a Year to Date/Month to Date Year-Over-Year Growth chart.
-Knowing techniques for creating group/set of values is also valuable to obtain efficacy.
+Knowing techniques for creating groups/sets of values is also useful to obtain efficacy.

 You’re almost done!
 Roofing is just like the Q&A process.
 A beautiful dashboard is useless without being able to answer questions!
 Imagine living in a house without a roof!